juancarestre/prueba-tecnica-backend-developer/readme.md

-To check the balance in the account check the testnet wallet [in this page](https://counterwallet-testnet.coindaddy.io/#) using the this as 12 word access passphrase:
+To check the balance in the account check the testnet wallet [in this page](https://counterwallet-testnet.coindaddy.io/#) using the this has 12 word access passphrase:

     yearn decay flow bedroom observe hair blonde prayer laugh shall street egg

 ## Getting Started

-For a quick start clone the repository run
+For a quick start clone the repository and run

      ./start.sh